 If you have a large home, it is likely you will still require a more traditional boiler to heat rooms without a fireplace.
 However, on chilly evenings, it is a delight to curl up in front of a fire and reflect on that fact you are not paying an energy company for the privilege.
 It is also a comfort to know that in the event of your electricity being cut off, perhaps by extreme weather, you can always pop a log on the fire and stay warm while the storm rages outside.

 A WOOD BURNING FIRE IS A BEAUTIFUL FOCAL POINT IN ANY ROOM

 The appealing nature of a wood burning fire cannot be ignore.
 Not just a feature to be marvelled at in period properties, the right fireplace can be a focal point in even the most contemporary of homes.
 As a fireplace is a functional feature that involves open flames, there are certain building regulations that need to be adhered to when installing a fireplace or stove – especially if one doesn’t currently exist in your home.
-Our Fireplace Installation document has more information about this.
+Our Fireplace Installation manual has more information about this.

 Providing you adhere to all safety requirements, it simply becomes a question of deciding on the right design of wood burning fire to suit your home.
 The key questions to consider are:

 Will your fireplace be the main centrepiece in the room or secondary feature?

 Do you want to integrate the fireplace into the overall design scheme of your home or introduce a different aesthetic?

 What is the main use of the room where the fireplace will be?
 Is it a cosy nook where you come to relax or an expansive space where everyone gathers together?

 Thinking of choosing a design from the same historical period of your home?
 Or fancy playing on the contrast between old and new with a contemporary design?
 Chesneys has a stove to match your needs.
 Explore our wide range of wood burning stoves.